 The deficiency of this mineral is responsible for a wide range of issues in goats.
 Some of the minor signs of copper deficiency can include dull coat, wiry coat, discolored coat, increased susceptibility to both internal and external parasites, and anemia, which may cause death if not treated.

-You should always try to find a mineral mixture that has 1500-2000 ppm of copper included.
+You should always try to find a mineral mixture with 1500-2000 ppm of copper.
 If you cannot find this amount, additional copper supplementation may be required with injections or oral pastes.

 Like copper, zinc deficiencies can be linked to a wide range of issues in your herd.
 Some of the most apparent signs of a zinc deficiency include poor skin condition, poor hoof health, infertility in both bucks and does, increased susceptibility to external parasites, and joint issues in goats of all ages.